 - Advocating to get illegal guns off city streets, though his membership in the Mayors Against Illegal Guns Coalition started by Mayor Michael Bloomberg of NYC and Mayor Tom Menino of Boston

-Mayor Healy is proud to lead and serve one of the most diverse cities in the nation, and is committed to Jersey City’s continued growth and development as the "economic engine" of the state.
+Mayor Healy was proud to lead and serve one of the most diverse cities in the nation, and is committed to Jersey City’s continued growth and development as the "economic engine" of the state.
 By establishing the Jerramiah T. Healy Charitable Foundation Inc., the Mayor and Mrs. Healy hope to ease the financial burdens of those residents of limited financial means to help them create a better and brighter future for themselves and their families.